-When it comes to lunchtime options in West Hollywood, the neighborhood is actually pretty stacked.
+When it comes to lunchtime options in West Hollywood, the neighborhood is pretty stacked.
 When it comes to lunchtime options that won’t end with you looking down at a wet salad topped with shredded cheddar, your options become a bit more slim.
 But your lunch hour is far too crucial to default to bowls of romaine lettuce.
-From udon to house-made deli sandwiches to some of the best sushi in the city, these 16 spots will guarantee your Weho lunch hour will never be sad again - at least when it comes to food.
+From spicy udon to house-made deli sandwiches to one of our favorite sushi spots in the city, these 19 spots will guarantee your Weho lunch hour will never be sad again - at least when it comes to food.

 We’re not trying to hide it - we put Sushi Fumi on a lot of our guides.
 But it’s not our fault that it’s perfect for many situations or that its raw fish continues to be among the best you’ll get in Los Angeles.
 And when it comes to your lunchtime sushi run, Fumi is king.
 They have a $15 sushi lunch combo that’ll get you a piece of tuna, salmon, yellowtail, albacore, and a California roll, but the prices at Fumi are so good regardless, we just recommend heading to the bar and calling your own shots off the daily menu.